Family Matters: Syndication

 In September 1993, Warner Bros.
 Television Distribution began distributing Family Matters for broadcast in off-network syndication; most television stations stopped carrying the show by around 2002, though some stations in larger markets such as WTOG in Tampa, Florida continued to air Family Matters until as recently as 2005 and New York's WPIX as 2006.
 In 1995, reruns of the series began airing on TBS Superstation, where it ran until 2003.
 TBS would air two episodes of Family Matters each weekday afternoon from October 1995 to September 1999.
 From 1999 to 2003, TBS only aired the series once per weekday typically playing in the early mornings.
-The series would return to TBS 17 years later on February 3, 2020 and airs in the early morning time slots paired with George Lopez.
+The series returned to TBS in 2020.